Status of SLS and SwissFEL

-The PRIORITY COVID-19 rapid access call for proposals continues.
+Due to the ongoing pandemic and strong recommendation of the photon scientific advisory board the PRIORITY COVID-19 rapid access call for proposals continues also in 2022.
 Research is a long-term endeavor and COVID-19 research must continue.
 Why are new mutations much more infectious?
 What causes aftereffects months after the SARS-CoV-2 infection of a patient?
 If your research is directly COVID-19 relevant and you require access to SLS or SwissFEL to proceed, please do not hesitate to apply for rapid-access beamtime via the DUO portal.
 For all other research requiring access to the SLS or the ARAMIS beamlines ALVRA and BERNINA of SwissFEL: The standard call cycle continues with deadline on March 15th for SLS non-PX and SwissFEL and April 15th for SLS PX proposals.

 SLS back to 24/7 with external users on site:

 Since mid March 2020, the SLS has been in 24/5 operation without external users on site.
 Experiments have been performed using remote access or mail-in of samples that have been measured by SLS staff.
 Everything else had to be postponed to the 2nd semester of this year.
 This reduced the available beamtime and increased the over subscription for the calls for proposals in spring.
 For the calls in autumn, we hope to be back to normal over subscription values, thereby providing many of you with the opportunity to realize your excellent research projects.
 Following the current, brief shutdown, the SLS returned to normal 24/7 user operation with external users on site for non-MX beamlines from June 5th 2020 onwards.
 For the MX beamlines, user operation will continue with 100% remote access.
 The guest-house is open for external users as well.
 Please see below for travel and safety considerations.